ITPS Pod Show Notes

 Dr. Darrell Wheeler, Provost and Senior Vice President for Academic Affairs

-Dr. Darrell Wheeler is the Provost and Senior Vice President for Academic Affairs at Iona College in New Rochelle, New York.
+Dr. Darrell Wheeler is the Provost and Senior Vice President for Academic Affairs at Iona University in New Rochelle, New York.
 He is an educator and researcher with interests including the identification and exploration of individual and communal resiliency in HIV prevention and intervention in the African-American gay, bisexual, and transgender communities.
 His work has demonstrated a deep understanding of social work practice methods and the social work community.
 Wheeler has used research to advance the use of data and evidence in developing innovative programs and policy initiatives.
 A well-regarded and active scholar, Wheeler has published and presented extensively in the areas of health and mental health disparities, HIV prevention and intervention, minority health, individual and community resilience, LGBTQ community health and intervention, social justice, and community service.

 Wheeler earned his doctorate from the University of Pittsburgh in 1992, a master’s degree in public health at the University of Pittsburgh in 1990, a master’s in social work from Howard University in 1988, and a bachelor’s degree in sociology from Cornell College in 1981.
 He served as Vice Chair of the US Presidential Advisory Council on HIV/AIDS (2016-17) and was the President of the US Board of the National Association of Social Workers 2014-2017.
 He has also served on the Office of AIDS Research Advisory Council.
 In 2015, he was named among the 30 most influential social workers alive today.